QingyangKong/knowledge-dump/spark/RDD&Partition.md

 ```
 result: (1, 1) (2, 1) (3, 1) (4, 1) (5, 1) (6, 1) (7, 1) (8, 1) (9, 1) (10, 1)

-In resutls, counter ranges from 1 to 5 in rdd_1, but only 1 in rdd_2.
-In rdd_1 10 elements is separated into 2 partitions so counter is incremented  for 5 times, while 10 elements are devided into 10 partitions and every partition only has 1 element.
-From results it is not difficult to know every partition has a "heap" to do all operations for elements within it.
+In resutls, after calculation, counter ranges from 1 to 5 in rdd_1, and only 1 in rdd_2.
+In rdd_1 10 elements is separated into 2 partitions so counter is incremented for 5 times in every single partition, while 10 elements are devided into 10 partitions and counter is incremented onnce in the partition.
+From results it is not difficult to know every partition has a "heap" to do all operations that passed by master for elements within it.
-To conclude, more partitions, more space used and more tasks spark execute in the same time period.
+More partitions, more space used and more tasks spark is able execute in the same time period.

 <h3>2.
-Which one we should use? map or mapPartitions?</h3>
+Which one should use? map or mapPartitions?</h3>
-We can usually see methods: map and mapPartitions, and basically these 2 methods are different ways handling RDD: first is against every single element in a RDD and second is against partition and treat it as a iterator.
+There are 2 most common methods used in Spark: map and mapPartitions.
+Basically these 2 methods are just different ways handling RDD: first is against every single element in a RDD and second is against all RDD elements in a partition and treat it as an iterator.
 Difference between `foreach` and `foreachPartition` is in the same way.
 (Check _tip2_ to see difference between `foreach` and `map`)

 If you are sick of my bad English, see the codes below:
 ```